surfsky/WebDAVSharp.Server/README.md

 WebDAVSharp.Server
 ==================

+Ported WebDAV# server to Dot.Net Core 2.0 [Adrian].

 A WebDAV server, coded in C#, which can be used for various WebDAV .NET applications.

-WebDAV# is developed in the .NET Framework 4.5
+Originaly WebDAV# is developed in the .NET Framework 4.5

 ## SQLExample ##